hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

 ## about this one method :[#here.D]

-in any filesystem that supporting "globbing" (probably), if you send a glob into the filesystem and get nothing back, you have no indication of whether this is because the "startingpoint path" is a directory that has no entires matched by your glob OR because
+in any filesystem that supports "globbing" (probably), if you send a glob into the filesystem and get nothing back, you have no indication of whether this is because the "startingpoint path" is a directory that has no entires matched by your glob OR because